-To protect yourself under this option, you must be certain that all mat laborers have signed the "Waiver and Release" form.
-If a mechanic property, it can only be voluntarily released by a recorded "Release operson or entity that filed the mechanics' lien against your property un was not timely filed.
-You should not make any final payments until a You should consult an attorney if a lien is filed against your property."
-Read and acknowledged: s' lien has been filed against your of Mechanics' Lien" signed by the cless the lawsuit to enforce the lien
+To protect yourself under this option, you must be certain that all material s uppliers, subcontractors, and laborers have signed the "Waiver and Release" form.
+If a mechanics' lien has been filed against your property, it can only be voluntarily released by a recorded "Release of Med person or entity that filed the mechanics' lien against your property unless the e lawsuit to enforce the lien was not timely filed.
+You should not make any final payments until any and d all such liens are removed.
+You should consult an attorney if a lien is filed against your property."
+Read and acknowledged: Signature Dated Signature Dated

-Signature Dated

-Signature Dated